jmdaemon/treeleaves/design/Design.md

 An example of an application that manages such metadata is [audacity](https://manual.audacityteam.org/man/metadata_editor.html).

+Songs also come in uncompressed formats that capture studio level sound quality.
+These are bigger than compressed files, but offer the best sound.

+#### Audio

 Some users also have general audio sounds or samples.
-These don't contain any such metadata.
+These don't contain as much metadata, but they do still have an audio frequency and duration.

 #### Books